bhumukul-raj/ollama-ai-assistant-project/docs/developer-guide/architecture.md

 1. **Message Streaming**: Real-time streaming of AI responses
 2. **Context Awareness**: Understanding of notebook content
-3. **Tab Isolation**: Separate conversation contexts for different tabs
-4. **Persistence**: Local storage for saving conversations and preferences
+3. **Persistence**: Local storage for saving conversations and preferences
-5. **Code Handling**: Special treatment for code blocks with syntax highlighting
+4. **Code Handling**: Special treatment for code blocks with syntax highlighting

 ## Extensibility Points

 The architecture allows for easy extension in these areas:

-1. **New Tabs**: Add new specialized tabs for different functionality
+1. **Additional Features**: Add new specialized functionality
 2. **Additional Models**: Support for more Ollama models
 3. **Enhanced Formatting**: Extend message and code formatting
 4. **New Service Integrations**: Add additional AI services beyond Ollama